Enforce sign-in for Desktop

 C:\Users\Admin> "Docker Desktop Installer.exe" install --allowed-org=myorg

-To manually create a registry.json file, run the following PowerShell command as an Admin and replace myorg with your organization's name.
+To use the CLI to create a registry.json file, run the following PowerShell command as an Admin and replace myorg with your organization's name.
 The file contents are case-sensitive and you must use lowercase letters for your organization's name.

 PS> Set-Content /ProgramData/DockerDesktop/registry.json '{"allowedOrgs":["myorg"]}'

 This creates the registry.json file at C:\ProgramData\DockerDesktop\registry.json and includes the organization information the user belongs to.
-Make sure this file can't be edited by the user, only by the administrator:
+Make sure that the user can't edit this file, but only the administrator can:

 PS C:\ProgramData\DockerDesktop> Get-Acl .\registry.json